makrai/notes/park21-vad-from-categ-emo.md

 * To reduce the side-effects from this property, we choose the ‘Ekman’ option of the dataset provided by the authors which consists of
   * 7 emotion labels including neutral class
-* We use pre-splits of train, valid, test set of the dataset.
+* We use pre-splits of train, valid, test set of the dataset

 ### EmoBank.
 Sentences paired with continuous VAD scores as labels